 During the swim, most will choose not to fuel for obvious reasons (no one’s nutrition tastes nice soggy!), but it is still doable.
-You can either take a gel just before starting the triathlon or, although most don’t, if you feel you need to consume nutrition during the swim, you can store a Beta Fuel Gel down the sleeve of your wetsuit.
-You will have to stop and tread water to consume it but it is an option if necessary.
+You can either take a gel just before starting the triathlon or, although most don’t, if you feel you need to consume nutrition during the swim, you can store an SiS Beta Fuel Gel down the sleeve of your wetsuit.
+You will have to stop and tread water to consume it, but it is an option if necessary.

 The bike discipline is arguably the best opportunity to consume nutrition during a triathlon.
 Your bike allows you to carry your nutrition easily.
 It’s important to start fuelling before you start to feel fatigued, it’s common to start fuelling within the first 10 minutes of being on the bike.

-Bike boxes/bags on the top tubes or pockets in trisuits are great places to store Beta Fuel Gels and Chew Bars giving you varied textures to consume.
-You can also store 2-3 bottles on your bike (depending on model and size) that can contain Beta Fuel Powder in a flavour of your choice.
+Bike boxes/bags on the top tubes or pockets in trisuits are great places to store SiS Beta Fuel Gels and Chew Bars, giving you varied textures to consume.
+You can also store 2-3 bottles on your bike (depending on model and size) that can contain SiS Beta Fuel 80 Powder in a flavour of your choice.
 The powder also contains sodium which will aid with hydration throughout the triathlon.

 You’ve made it to the run.
 Fuelling for running is a common challenge and is individual between athletes.
 Some can continue their nutrition strategies into their run, whilst other athletes (particularly during a standard distance triathlon) will have focused on consuming all their nutrition during the bike segment of the triathlon.